OA vz. 27: Czechoslovakia

 In service they proved to be robust, easy to maintain and easy to shoot as optical sights had been added for the machine guns.
-The main drawback was their excessive weight and very high cost (626,770 Ksc - around 25,000 USD).
+The main drawback was their excessive weight and very high cost (626,770 CSK - around 25,000 USD).
 Six were initially assigned to the Armored Regiment in Milovice and the remaining nine to the cavalry, but this changed during the reorganization of the armored units in the mid-Thirties.
 The 1st Armored Regiment received an additional three for a total of nine while the 2nd Armored Regiment in Olomouc got three as did the 3rd Armored Regiment in Turčiansky Svätý Martin.
 The OA vz.
 27s were heavily used suppressing the protests and violence instigated by Konrad Henlein's Sudeten German Party (Sudetendeutsche Partei - SdP) and the Sudetendeutsche Freikorps (paramilitary groups trained in Germany by SS-instructors) between May and October 1938.
 After the Munich Agreement one platoon of OA vz.
 27s were sent to reinforce Slovakia and Ruthenia where they were used to repel Hungarian and Polish border-crossers, sometimes up to a battalion in strength.
 One platoon of three vehicles defended Carpatho-Ukraine in March 1939 from Hungarian attacks, but were forced to seek refuge in Romania and Slovakia acquired three when it declared independence in March 1939.